 Computer Easter eggs

-An Easter egg is a term that refers to an undocumented feature or novelty that is in a program that the makers of that program placed in the program for additional fun and credits.
+An Easter egg is an undocumented feature or novelty in a program that the makers added for additional fun and credits.
 Easter eggs are in no way destructive to any software or hardware in the computer and are usually meant for something unique and fun.

 Program Easter eggs